 Porteus Kiosk-Linux kiosk Distro

-It is available in multiple variants such as Porteus Kiosk, Porteus Kiosk cloud, Porteus Kiosk Thin client, and Porteus Kiosk server including one more option which is Porteus Desktop solution which can be run through a Pendrive as a normal Linux desktop distro but in the Frugal installation environment only.
+It is available in multiple variants such as Porteus Kiosk, Porteus Kiosk cloud, Porteus Kiosk Thin client, and Porteus Kiosk server including one more option which is the Porteus Desktop solution which can be run through a Pendrive as a normal Linux desktop distro but in the Frugal installation environment only.
 The total size of this Linux kiosk Distros is 82.0MB for the current version.
 If you already using the Porteus and want to change the root password then see– Porteus root password change

 Webconverger